A-b-h-a-y-0-2/AI-Powered-Market-Intelligence-Agent-for-Product-Marketing-Teams/README.md

 # AI-Powered Market Intelligence Agent

 A production-grade, multi-agent system that continuously monitors competitors, converts raw web content into structured knowledge, and answers any stakeholder query in under 10 seconds — grounded in evidence, with source citations and confidence scores on every response.

+(⚠️ Demo project — add authentication before any production use)

 Built for management consulting firms and product marketing teams who need to know what competitors are doing before it shows up in the news.
 ---

 ## What It Does